 What kind of research project is "Urban Life Amidst COVID-19"?

-What are we investigating?
+What did we investigate?

-What is the aim of the survey and why should I participate?
+What was the aim of the survey?

 How is the survey being conducted?

-What happens to my data?
+What happens to the data?

-Got more questions?
+Do you have more questions?